 - If they are both spelled correctly, then you have an issue with authentication.

-- You will then need to add a Secret to your YAML file and reference the matching Secret in the PodSpec.
+- You will then need to create a Secret using the command line and apply it to your pod by referencing the Secret in the manifest YAML.

 If you see: